onyx-platform/onyx-platform.github.io/_drafts/2017-07-10-Onyx-Asynchronous-Barrier-Snapshotting.md

 Asynchronous Barrier Snapshotting has a much lower acking / fault tolerance overhead than 0.9's lineage tracking method.
-Additional performance enchancements ensures that 0.10 can be anywhere from 3-10X faster than onyx 0.9, depending on the features used.
+Additional performance enhancements ensures that 0.10 can be anywhere from 3-10X faster than onyx 0.9, depending on the features used.

 ## New Features